 Many find the above question one of the scariest because it allows absolute answers.
 Take the idea that ‘killing X species of whales is murder’.
 If there is no such way to rank species then, save for extreme cases, we are forever free to hold either affirmative or negative opinions on that whaling X is murder.
 We can entertain a personal degree of certainty beholden only to our culture.
 Alternatively, if we can so rank animals, then one of these groups will likely be devastated by a certainty borne of science.
-Species X may prove no more intelligent than a pig (our most intelligent farm animal) at the 99% confidence level, or more intelligent than a human four year old (the lowest age at which, I think, we would all agree it has our level intelligence).
+Species X may prove no more intelligent than a pig (a most intelligent farm animal) at the 99% confidence level, or more intelligent than a human seven year old (the lowest age at which, I think, we would all agree it has our level intelligence).
 Given the gravity of the consequences, we must examine the evidence that would allow ranking with particular care.

 How Hard is it to Rank Humans in Intelligence?